 Physarum Eatery by Hae Yun Jung explored how P. polycephalum might be used as food to promote bioethical discussions about food.
 Drawing inspiration from past precedents of mould as food–’Caca de Luna’ (Enteridium Lycoperdon)—this project treated P. polycephalum as a live gourmet ingredient.

-The performance focused on introducing P. polycephalum and its habitat to the audience by offering P. polycephalum on oyster mushrooms and a bed of edible dirt, comprised of nuts, rye bread and black olives.
-It was important that audience members were informed prior to consuming the food that it contained an organism not commonly associated with food in order to allow audience members to develop their own relations with the organism and to navigate their own ethical choices around what types of organism they consider ethically acceptable to eat.
+The performance focused on introducing P. polycephalum and its habitat to the audience by offering P. polycephalum on oyster mushrooms and a bed of edible dirt made of nuts, rye bread and black olives.
+It was important that audience members were informed prior to consuming the food that it contained an organism not commonly associated with food in order to allow audience members to develop their own relations with the organism and to navigate their own ethical choices around what types of organisms they consider ethically acceptable to eat.

 Physarum Eatery debuted during a school-wide exhibition and two student-performers served over fifty P. polycephalum-based dishes, all of which were consumed throughout the night.